oracle/python-cx_Oracle/doc/src/module.rst

    national encoding to use for national character set database strings.

-   The module, action and clientinfo arguments are expected to be strings, if specified, and sets the module, action and client_info attributes on the connection respectively.
-These arguments are deprecated and will be removed in a future version of cx_Oracle since Oracle does not support their use during the establishing of a connection.
+   The module, action and clientinfo arguments are expected to be strings, if specified, and set the module, action and client_info attributes on the connection respectively.
+These arguments are deprecated and will be removed in a future version of cx_Oracle since Oracle does not support their use during the creation of a connection.
 Instead, application context (see below) should be used.

    The edition argument is expected to be a string if specified and sets the